rsnapshot/rsnapshot/README.md

  - Mac OS X
  - IRIX 6.5

-If this is your first experience with rsnapshot, you may want to read the rsnapshot HOWTO at http://www.rsnapshot.org/.
-The HOWTO will give you a detailed walk-through on how to get rsnapshot up and running in explicit detail.

-For a reference of all available commands, see the rsnapshot man page.
+If this is your first experience with rsnapshot, you may want to read the man page which will give you a detailed walk-through on how to get rsnapshot up and running and also serve as a reference of all available commands.

 If you are upgrading from version 1.1.6 or earlier, make sure you read the file [Upgrading from 1.1](docs/Upgrading_from_1.1).